armijnhemel/binaryanalysis-ng/doc/android-test-notes.md

 The Nexus 5 (codename "hammerhead") was made by LG.
 The firmware uses the `androidmsmboot` format.
 Uses Odex 036 and regular Dex 035.

+## raven-sd1a.210817.015.a4-factory-bd6cb030.zip

+The Pixel 6 Pro uses the `android_fbpk` vesrion 2 format (currently unsupported).

 ## razorg-JLS36C-factory-834eab41.zip

 The Nexus 7 2013 Mobile (codename "razorg") was made by ASUS.
 The firmware